Last Updated on

 What health issues does a Valley Bulldog have?

 Boxer Bulldog hybrids are generally healthy dogs, since breeding the Boxer with the English Bulldog has eliminated many common health issues of the parent breeds.
-A healthy Valley Bulldog has a life expectancy of 10 to 12 years.
+As mentioned in the first paragraph a healthy Valley Bulldog has a life expectancy of 10 to 12 years.

 Unfortunately, like most Bulldog owners, you may have to deal with some snoring and flatulence with your English Bulldog and Boxer mix.
 As we’ve said before, the Bull-Boxer’s folds are also prone to skin irritations and allergic reactions.